datacarpentry/genomics-workshop/index.md

 > To get started, follow the directions in the [Setup](setup.html) tab to
 > get access to the required software and data for this workshop.
 >
-> Please note that workshop materials for working with Genomics data in R are under development and will become available
-> in June 2018.
 {: .prereq}

 > ## Data